Skip to Content

 • Ask your child what they think about when their classmates or peers talk about their crushes.

-• Ask your child what they think about media representations of sexuality
+• Ask your child what they think about media representations of sexuality.

 • Let them know that sex is natural and healthy as long as it is consensual and is practiced safely when they are mature enough.